Peter52550/OnlineBetting/README.md

 truffle compile
 truffle migrate
 ```
-move the build directory and the contract directory under src
+remove the old build directory and the contracts directory and add the new build directory and the contracts directory under src

 #### Start the project